tecnickcom/farmhash64/README.md

 The reference code of this application is written in header-only C language.

-A Makefile is available to allows building the project in a Linux-compatible system with simple commands.
+A Makefile is available to build the project in a Linux-compatible system with simple commands.
 All the artifacts and reports produced using this Makefile are stored in the *target* folder inside each language directory.

 To see all available options: